 by Deanna M. Neff, MPH

-A spermatocele is a fluid-filled cyst in the epididymis, which is located near the testicles.
+A spermatocele is a fluid-filled cyst in the epididymis, a long tubule attached to the testicle.
 A spermatocelectomy is the removal of this cyst.

 Reasons for Procedure TOP

 Spermatocelectomy is done if a spermatocele is painful or large.